rhysbrooks1/CS321-002-s25-team-09/README.md

 In this case, the `--top-frequency` option is ignored.

 When `--type=test` is specified, `SSHSearchDatabase` program will create the database named `test.db`, then create a table named `acceptedip` (recall no hyphen in table names because of SQL syntax rules) and insert the following 25  entries (used as test data) in the table using SQL insert statements.
+See the SQLIte example mentioned in the previous section on how to insert into t a SQL database.

 ```
 Accepted-111.222.107.90 25